Akavall/BertRegression/README.md

 **Results:**

-The resulting model scores in 0.21 to 0.23 (the predictions are not deterministic), which is not great and is below 80% of kaggle submissions.
+The resulting model scores is 0.21 to 0.23 (the predictions are not deterministic), which is not great and is below 80% of kaggle submissions.
 However, we are clearly handicapped, extracting information from a text is harder, and we are using only subset of the features.
 Also the model has not been tuned.
 Catboost algorithm that uses the same features scores about 0.18.
 Using just mean of the sale price gives 0.426.
 Therefore, the results look reasonable.

 **How to run:**